open-pwa/open-pwa/README.md

 # OPEN-PWA
-An OpenSource Project to research and offer the ability to Port PWA Concepts to any Platform by providing the needed API's to legacy Platforms
+An OpenSource Project to research and offer the ability to Port PWA Concepts to any Platform by providing the needed API's to legacy Platforms a dropin replacement for the electron framework that scales more well when multiple applications get executed on the same host.
+It offers a Total new way of Deployment and Application update concepts.

 ## Permissions - Application based Permissions on the Host